-The success of this planning effort is measured by how it is implemented and how the regions is performing.
+The success of this planning effort is measured by how it is implemented and how the region performs.
 The FCEDD CEDS serves as the blueprint for the regional economic development efforts.
 It is the primary responsibility of the FCEDD to monitor the CEDS implementation.
 Monitoring will occur annually when the CEDS reporting is due to the EDA.